Top 10 AI Tools to Write Fiction & Non-Fiction Books

 • Content repurposers: If you have a podcast series, you can transcribe episodes and compile an eBook (“Conversations about ___”).
 Or if you gave a course, transcribe the videos into a text manual.

 For fiction authors, Designrr is not the best tool.
 WordGenie’s strength is structured informational writing.
 Fiction requires more creativity and context that ChatGPT can do, but Designrr’s environment isn’t built for ongoing narrative development or storing story context.
-Also, the formatting templates are more geared to nonfiction layouts (with sections, headings, etc.) rather than novel formatting (though one could still use it for that, it’s just not common).

 Pricing